pyeventsourcing/eventsourcing/docs/topics/domain.rst

 To make things explicit, a decision made in the command method of an aggregate can be coded and recorded as an immutable 'domain event' object, and this object can be used to evolve the aggregate's cluster of entities and value objects.
-For each event-sourced aggregate, there will a sequence of domain event objects, and the state of an event-sourced aggregate will be determined by its sequence of domain event objects.
+For example, bank account statements are comprised of a sequence of transactions.
+In general, for each event-sourced aggregate, there will a sequence of domain event objects, and the state of an event-sourced aggregate will be determined by this sequence.
 The state of an aggregate can change, and its sequence of domain events can be augmented.
 But once created the individual domain event objects do not change.
 They are what they are.

 The state of an aggregate, event-sourced or not, is changed by calling its command methods.
 In an event-sourced aggregate, the command methods create